 3. Choose the best location for your company

-You’ll be able to start immediately after your market research and business plan if your business is only based online.
+You'll be able to start immediately after your market research and business plan if your business is only based online.
 But if you need a location, calculate around four months or more to find to lease.
-Here are some helpful resources to give you a hand in your search.
-This will take more or less time depending on your location, license permits, and the amount of revenue you have at your disposal.
 Below you'll find the best resources to find a physical location for your business:

 Your local Small Business Development Center for guidance.